carlogithub/Presentazioni/template/md/sidebar/PITCHME.md

 - What is the long term sustainability of the indecis website?
 - Why have you started from the data rather than from the users?
 - Governance: What role do users play in the shaping of the project?
+- Why don't you work on embedding climate indices services into other apps?

 @olend